ayang629/IoT_Messaging_Brokers/README.md

 The servers take one of 3 options: mosca, mosquitto, and ponte.
-The mosca server will take whatever information it receives and output it into a data file called data.txt.
+The mosca broker will take whatever information it receives and output it into a data file called mosca_output.txt.
+The ponte broker will launch brokers and listen for messages from HTTP, MQTT, and COAP and output data into ponte_output.txt The mosquitto broker will launch and take whatever information it receives and output data into mosquitto_output.txt

 To terminate the server, simply provide a SIGINT (ctrl-c) command, which will trigger a trap to clean up the background process (i.e: the redis server).